thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DevelopAnInstrumentationStrategy.md

 ### Manage Access control to the monitoring platform

+#### RBAC

+RBAC provides fine-grained access management for Azure resources, enabling you to grant users the specific rights they need to perform their jobs.
+RBAC is considered a core service and is included with all subscription levels at no cost.

+RBAC uses an **allow model** for access.
+When you are assigned to a role, RBAC allows you to perform specific actions, such as read, write, or delete.

-### Resource Groups
+#### Resource Groups

 Resource groups are a fundamental element of the Azure platform.
-A resource group is a logical container for resources deployed on Azure.µ
+A resource group is a logical container for resources deployed on Azure.

 Note that: